eval-protocol provides an out-of-the-box rollout processor for LangGraph.

 Reasoning Model Example

-You can also evaluate reasoning models likegpt-oss-120b
+You can also evaluate reasoning models likegpt-oss-120b and control reasoning via

 Passing reasoning_effort

-to pass reasoning_effort
+Use completion_params to pass reasoning_effort values like

 “low”, “medium”, or “high”.